open/close all folders

 - Gunnerkrigg Court has Jack while he was going crazy from the influence of a spider-like entity from Zimmy's Mental World.
 Averted by Winsbury, who's a jerkass initially, but otherwise completely normal.
 Zimmy (whose eyes are completely covered in black gunk) has these even when her eyes are washed out.
 Gamma has them as well, presumably because she hardly ever sleeps.

 - In Homestuck, all of the Trolls have these, but it's especially noticeable on insomniac Karkat, Nepeta, whose quality of sleep is presumably lessened because she doesn't have a proper "bed", Vriska and Eridan, for whom it's largely inexplicable, and Sollux, on the rare occasion he's pictured without his glasses.
-Equius seems to have this too, but since his are the same colour as his blood it's likely that they're petchia, incurred either in fights with his robots or for...other reasons.
+Equius seems to have this too, but since his are the same colour as his blood it's likely that they're petechiae, possibly incurred in fights with his robots, although autoerotic asphyxiation is a potential cause as well.

 - Deadpan Snarker Colin from Two Keys has this, as seen in the picture above.

 - Which is actually a milder version.
 Sometimes he has this to the point where it looks like he's got the Black Eyes of Evil.
-It's unclear wether he has this due to insomnia, If his magic has a physically draining effect on him or if it has something to do with his Mysterious Past.
+It's unclear whether he has this due to insomnia, If his magic has a physically draining effect on him or if it has something to do with his Mysterious Past.
 Not to be confused with when he has his occasional moments of Black Eyes of Crazy.

 - Shazam in Something*Positive, after his face is finally revealed.